-Since then, they have performed recitals in Wigmore Hall, Purcell Room, Buckingham Palace, Bridgewater Hall, Usher Hall, Amsterdam Concertgebouw, as well as for the New York Chamber Music Festival, Cervantino Festival in Mexico and Evgeny Mravinsky Festival in Tallinn and St. Petersburg.
+Since the start of their collaboration in 2012, the Duo have performed recitals in Wigmore Hall, Purcell Room, Buckingham Palace, Bridgewater Hall, Usher Hall, Amsterdam Concertgebouw, as well as for the New York Chamber Music Festival, Cervantino Festival in Mexico and Evgeny Mravinsky Festival in Tallinn and St. Petersburg.
 Their performances have been broadcast on BBC Radio 3, NPO Radio 4 and Estonian Klassikaraadio.

 Formerly Park Lane Group, Kirckman Concert, Making Music and Live Music Now artists, receiving masterclasses from Stephen Kovacevich and Maxim Vengerov, they are now City Music Foundation Ambassadors.
-In 2018 they record their debut CDs – complete works of Penderecki and Lutosławski for Delphian Records and a World War One recital release for Challenge Records.
+During the 2018-19 season the Duo are releasing their debut CDs: the Great War Centenary recital release for Challenge Records and complete works of Penderecki and Lutosławski for Delphian Records

 ‘… superlative musicians and technicians … delivered a varied and demanding programme with considerable maturity. […] The two instrumentalists play with astonishing mutual understanding, feeling and responsiveness.
 Both players performed the entire programme from memory. […] an assured rendition of César Franck’s enduringly popular Violin Sonata … Foyle and Štšura offered an unwaveringly engaging performance …this was certainly impressive and enjoyable playing.’ – Claire Seymour, Seen and Heard International